Watchmakers tickle fancies with feathers and bamboo

 Harry Winston worked with plumassiere Nelly Saunier to unveil four elegant watches that used peacock and pheasant feathers arranged in intricate geometric patterns on the dial.

-"In some civilizations, feathers had a similar value and meaning to diamonds," Frederic de Narp, president and CEO of the jeweler and watchmaker, told Reuters at the fair.
+"In some civilisations, feathers had a similar value and meaning to diamonds," Frederic de Narp, president and CEO of the jeweller and watchmaker, told Reuters at the fair.

 Gucci Timepieces went back to nature and its famous bamboo-handled bag for inspiration, presenting watches with elegant round faces, bamboo inlaid around the bezel and on the bracelet.

-Continuing the natural materials theme, Patek Philippe used wood marquetry, while the watch division of Hermes recreated two of its famous check and chevron tie prints using straw marquetry in watches costing around 150,000 Swiss francs ($161,100).
+Continuing the natural materials theme, Patek Philippe used wood marquetry, while the watch division of Hermes recreated two of its famous check and chevron tie prints using straw marquetry in watches costing around 150,000 Swiss francs.

 For those who don't wrap their Swiss-made watch in cotton wool, manufacturers have come up with tougher materials, such as unscratchable gold at Hublot and aerospace-engineered zalium at Harry Winston.

-Jean-Claude Biver, chairman of Hublot, even carried around a steel file to demonstrate the indestructibility of its new unscratchable gold that it has patented.
+Jean-Claude Biver, chairman of Hublot, even carried around a steel file to demonstrate the indestructability of its new unscratchable gold that it has patented.

 BLUE IS THE COLOUR

-Watches everywhere, especially those for ladies, had blue accents, reflecting a color popular on the fashion catwalks.
+Watches everywhere, especially those for ladies, had blue accents, reflecting a colour popular on the fashion catwalks.

 La Montre Hermes unveiled watches with 'electric blue' and 'lime' leather straps, allowing ladies to match their watch to their Hermes handbag.